JUARA POLICIES AND PROCEDURES

 Under no circumstances will the downline organization of divorcing spouses or a dissolving business entity be divided.
 Similarly, under no circumstances will JUARA split commission and bonus checks between divorcing spouses or members of dissolving entities.
 JUARA will recognize only one downline organization and will issue only one commission check per JUARA business per commission cycle.
 Commission checks shall always be issued to the same individual or entity unless otherwise changed in accordance with this Section 2.14.
 If the parties to a divorce or dissolution proceeding are unable to resolve a dispute over the disposition of commissions and ownership of the business, the CBC shall be involuntarily canceled.

 If a former spouse has completely relinquished all rights in their original JUARA business, he or she is immediately free to enroll under any sponsor of their choosing, and need not meet the waiting period requirements set forth in Section 2.14.
-In such case, however, the former spouses shall have no rights to any Consultants in their former organization or to any former retail customers.
-He or she must develop the new business in the same manner, as would any other new Consultant.
+In such case, however, the former spouses shall have no rights to any Guides in their former organization or to any former retail customers.
+He or she must develop the new business in the same manner, as would any other new Guide.

 2.17 Actions of Household Members or Affiliated Individuals.
 If any member of your immediate household engages in any activity that would violate any provision of the Agreement, such activity will be deemed a violation by you, and JUARA reserves the right to take any disciplinary action pursuant to these Policies against you.
 Similarly, if any individual associated in any way with a corporation, partnership, trust, or other entity violates the Agreement, such action(s) will be deemed a violation by the entity and each of its owners, shareholders, members or management, and JUARA reserves the right to take disciplinary action against the entity and all individuals who own, operate, or manage the entity or the JUARA business.